 Grace Theological Seminary offers certificates for those that don't have an undergraduate degree, M.A. programs, M.Div. programs and D.Min. programs.

 The Fellowship of Grace Brethren is a voluntary group of churches sharing common doctrinal beliefs in a voluntary association of churches in the USA, Canada, and around the world.
 Grace is technically not a denomination in that it does not operate under a hierarchal structure and attracts students from a wide variety of backgrounds, both Calvinistic and Arminian.The worldwide Grace Brethren movement includes over 2300 churches, with a heavy concentration in central Africa.
 Although the Grace Brethren doctrinal beliefs are very similar to conservative Baptist denominations, Grace has several ordinances that make them unique because of their Brethren/Pietistic background.

 When you examine Grace's Covenant of Faith, you will discover the following elements:Covenant of Faith

 History of the Fellowship of Grace Brethren Churches.

 Students taking at least 8 semester hours are considered full time and anything less than that is part time.
 This is important because certain student loan programs may require you to attend full time in order to be eligible for deferment.
 Also, if you are receiving state unemployment you may not be able to attend full time.

-Grace Theological Seminary is fully accredited by the Higher Learning Commission and a member of the North Central Association of Colleges and Schools.
+Grace Theological Seminary is fully accredited by the Higher Learning Commission.
 Grace Seminary is also a member of The Association of Theological Schools (ATS), having received full accreditation in the summer of 2010.

 Students that only desire to begin take a few seminary courses without completing the entire application process may do so simply by completing the unclassified student form.
 This process allows students to take up to four seminary classes before they apply and are accepted to the program.
 Unclassified students cannot take part in the GTS scholarship program.
 The unclassified student process was designed for those students that desired to only take a few seminary courses, or for those that were late in applying to attend the seminary and plan to complete their application later.